Alice Springs will forever occupy a special place in the hearts of all who visit.

 Tjanpi Desert Weavers is a not-for-profit social enterprise that represents some 400 Aboriginal grass weavers in around 26 remote communities.
 Pick up a piece of the weavers’ work at the Tjanpi Gallery in Wilkinson Street.

 While a holiday in Alice Springs can be action-packed, there are plenty of opportunities for some quiet time as well.

 You have to experience the gentle stillness of the Red Centre just before dawn at least once during your stay.
-Outback Ballooning provides a ringside seat as the rising sun slowly ignites the rich red of the surrounding landscape.
+Outback Ballooning provides a ringside seat as the rising sun slowly ignites the rich red hues of the surrounding landscape.
 If you’ve never taken a hot air balloon flight, this is without doubt the place to do it.